visual-space/visual-editor/lib/embeds/embeds.md

 }
 ```

-To insert embeds into the document, create the require embed and `replaceText` passing the data as an embed node.
+To insert embeds into the document, create the require embed and `replace` passing the data as an embed node.

 ```
 final imageEmbed = ImageEmbedM(imageUrl);
 final index = _controller.selection.baseOffset;
 final length = _controller.selection.extentOffset - index;

-_controller.replaceText(
+_controller.replace(
     index,
     length,
     embeddableWidget,